MIS611 – Information Systems Capstone

 The stakeholders can be categorized into different divisions discussed as follows:

 ➢ High Power, High Interest: The stakeholders who fall in this category are managed properly.
 They have frequent communication for understanding the concerns and requirements (Jha et al., 2017).
-They inform about the proceedings and take some actions for resolving all the
+They inform us about the proceedings and take some actions to resolve all the concerns.

 5. STRATEGY FOR COLLECTING DATA